metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_service_descriptor_v1alpha1_manifest.md

 Required:

-- `service_kind` (String) Specifies the type or nature of the service.
-Should represent a well-known application cluster type, such as {mysql, redis, mongodb}.
-This field is case-insensitive and supports abbreviations for some well-known databases.
-For instance, both 'zk' and 'zookeeper' will be recognized as a ZooKeeper cluster, and 'pg', 'postgres', 'postgresql' will all be recognized as a PostgreSQL cluster.
+- `service_kind` (String) Describes the type of database service provided by the external service.
+For example, 'mysql', 'redis', 'mongodb'.
+This field categorizes databases by their functionality, protocol and compatibility, facilitating appropriate service integration based on their unique capabilities.
+This field is case-insensitive.
+It also supports abbreviations for some well-known databases: - 'pg', 'pgsql', 'postgres', 'postgresql': PostgreSQL service - 'zk', 'zookeeper': ZooKeeper service - 'es', 'elasticsearch': Elasticsearch service - 'mongo', 'mongodb': MongoDB service - 'ch', 'clickhouse': ClickHouse service
-- `service_version` (String) Represents the version of the service reference.
+- `service_version` (String) Describes the version of the service provided by the external service.
+This is crucial for ensuring compatibility between different components of the system, as different versions of a service may have varying features.

 Optional:

-- `auth` (Attributes) Represents the authentication details of the service connection credential. (see [below for nested schema](#nestedatt--spec--auth))
+- `auth` (Attributes) Specifies the authentication credentials required for accessing an external service. (see [below for nested schema](#nestedatt--spec--auth))
-- `endpoint` (Attributes) Represents the endpoint of the service connection credential. (see [below for nested schema](#nestedatt--spec--endpoint))
+- `endpoint` (Attributes) Specifies the URL or IP address of the external service. (see [below for nested schema](#nestedatt--spec--endpoint))
-- `port` (Attributes) Represents the port of the service connection credential. (see [below for nested schema](#nestedatt--spec--port))
+- `port` (Attributes) Specifies the port of the external service. (see [below for nested schema](#nestedatt--spec--port))

 <a id="nestedatt--spec--auth"></a>
 ### Nested Schema for `spec.auth`

 Optional:

-- `password` (Attributes) Represents the password credential for the service connection. (see [below for nested schema](#nestedatt--spec--auth--password))
+- `password` (Attributes) Specifies the password for the external service. (see [below for nested schema](#nestedatt--spec--auth--password))
-- `username` (Attributes) Represents the username credential for the service connection. (see [below for nested schema](#nestedatt--spec--auth--username))
+- `username` (Attributes) Specifies the username for the external service. (see [below for nested schema](#nestedatt--spec--auth--username))

 <a id="nestedatt--spec--auth--password"></a>
 ### Nested Schema for `spec.auth.password`

 Optional:

-- `value` (String) Specifies an optional variable.
-Only one of the following may be specified.
-Variable references, denoted by $(VAR_NAME), are expanded using previously defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string remains unchanged.
-Double $$ are reduced to a single $, enabling the escaping of the $(VAR_NAME) syntax.
-For instance, '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
-Escaped references will never be expanded, irrespective of the variable's existence.
-The default value is ''.
+- `value` (String) Holds a direct string or an expression that can be evaluated to a string.
+It can include variables denoted by $(VAR_NAME).
+These variables are expanded to the value of the environment variables defined in the container.
+If a variable cannot be resolved, it remains unchanged in the output.
+To escape variable expansion and retain the literal value, use double $ characters.
+For example:  - '$(VAR_NAME)' will be expanded to the value of the environment variable VAR_NAME. - '$$(VAR_NAME)' will result in '$(VAR_NAME)' in the output, without any variable expansion.
+Default value is an empty string.
-- `value_from` (Attributes) Defines the source for the environment variable's value.
-This cannot be used if the value is not empty. (see [below for nested schema](#nestedatt--spec--auth--password--value_from))
+- `value_from` (Attributes) Specifies the source for the variable's value. (see [below for nested schema](#nestedatt--spec--auth--password--value_from))

 <a id="nestedatt--spec--auth--password--value_from"></a>
 ### Nested Schema for `spec.auth.password.value_from`